Tiffany Haddish's Success and Achievements in Timeline

 A closer look at the biggest achievements of Tiffany Haddish.
 Awards, milestones, and records that define success.

-Tiffany Haddish is an American comedian and actress who gained prominence after her leading role in the 2017 film *Girls Trip*.
-Her performance in the film was critically acclaimed, earning her numerous awards.
-Haddish was recognized as one of Time magazine's 100 most influential people in 2018. *The Hollywood Reporter* also listed her among the 100 most powerful people in entertainment in 2018 and 2019, solidifying her status in the entertainment industry.
+Tiffany Haddish is an American stand-up comedian and actress who rose to prominence after her role in the hit film Girls Trip (2017).
+The success of the movie led to widespread recognition, including being named one of Time magazine's 100 most influential people in the world in 2018.
+She was also recognized by The Hollywood Reporter as one of the most powerful people in entertainment in 2018 and 2019.

-On November 11, 2017, Tiffany Haddish hosted an episode of Saturday Night Live, making her the first African-American woman stand-up comedian to host the show, which won her a Primetime Emmy Award.
+On November 11, 2017, Tiffany Haddish hosted Saturday Night Live, becoming the first African-American woman stand-up comedian to host the show.
+This achievement later won her the Primetime Emmy Award for Outstanding Guest Actress in a Comedy Series.

 2017: Breakthrough Role in 'Girls Trip'